Opticos/gwsl/tutorials/manual.md

 14.  **Experimental Flags:** These might not work.
 If GTK and QT scaling does not work, try using these flags.
 15.  **Keep XServer Instance:** This is useful when a shortcut is running with its own XServer Instance.
 Enable this if Linux GUI apps randomly close.

 16.  **Add to Start Menu:** Add a shortcut for the app to the Windows Start Menu with these current settings.
-It is reccomended to test your configuration with "Test Configuration" before creating the shortcut.
+It is recommended to test your configuration with "Test Configuration" before creating the shortcut.

 17.   **Test Configuration:** Test the current settings to make sure everything works before adding your shortcut.